-CAA is fully accredited by the Middle States Association of Colleges and Schools/Commissions on Elementary and Secondary Schools.
-Middle States Association is a regional accrediting association that accredits both public and non-public educational institutions.
-Programs of study accredited by Middle States are part of an international educational network whose members have demonstrated success in educating students.
-Middle States has recognition worldwide as a symbol of quality academic schools.
-These rigorous standards of accreditation provide the following direct benefits for parents and
+CAA is fully accredited by the Middle States Association of Colleges and Schools/Commissions on Elementary and Secondary Schools (MSA/CESS).
+MSA is a regional accrediting association that accredits both public and non-public educational institutions.
+Programs of study accredited by MSA are part of an international educational network whose members have demonstrated success in educating students.
+MSA has worldwide recognition as a symbol of quality academic schools, and rigorous standards of accreditation provide the following direct benefits for parents and students:

-Recognizing quality schools & accreditors worldwide and serving as a national review panel for the standards and review procedures of private school accrediting associations.
+The National Council for Private School Accreditation (NCPSA) seeks to promote and support independent and autonomous accrediting associations serving private early childhood, elementary, and secondary schools that are committed to quality educational programs.
+NCPSA recognizes quality schools & accreditors worldwide and serves as a national review panel for the standards and review procedures of private school accrediting associations.

 Christian Academy of America graduates have entered hundreds of Colleges and Universities